nitrogen/nitrogen/CONTRIB.markdown

 Commit messages should try to be at most 50 characters, but if you go over a few, it's not a big deal.
 Keep the commit messages as concise as possible, and if you need to add more elaboration, put it on the lines below the commit.
-Please keep those lines under 80 characters.
+Please try to keep those lines under 80 characters.
+This can be done quite trivially in vim with the key combination `gq`.

 ### Topic Branches

-One of the things you'll notice if you do a pull request from your master branch is that any future commits to that master branch will be automatically added to the pull request.
-That's a problem, because then it muddles the intent of the pull request.
+One of the things you'll notice if you do a pull request from your master branch is that any future commits to that master branch will be automatically added to the pull request.  *That's a problem*, because then it muddles the intent of the pull request.
 Please make a topic branch (`git checkout -b my-awesome-fix`) before submitting the pull request, then submit the pull request from your topic branch.